 The hybrid approach

 Northwest Custom Apparel’s hybrid system of incorporating a website with a brick-and-mortar showroom is a more effective way to sell logo apparel.
 NWCA encourages customers to view our catalog first to decide what they want.
-After selecting the style and color of the garment, they will come into our well-stocked showroom to close the deal.
+After selecting the style and colour of the garment, they will come into our well-stocked showroom to close the deal.
 We give all new customers a factory tour to familiarize them with our company.

 The website is for local customers.